sar u;Raane ke jo va((de ko mukarrar

 VOWS: {20,2}

-This is a one-big-trick verse, and the commentators all explain the trick.
-The effect is delightful, isn't it?
-It hinges on the fact that 'to take an oath of/about doing something' [kisii kaam karne kii qasam] means, idiomatically, to swear off doing that thing, as in Hali's example.
+This is a classic one-big-trick mushairah verse, so of course the one big trick is withheld till the last possible moment.
+The commentators explain the trick well.
+The effect hinges on the fact that 'to take an oath of/about doing something' [kisii kaam karne kii qasam] means, idiomatically, to swear off doing that thing, as in Hali's example.
 And people often confirm especially binding oaths by swearing by the head of some loved one (as people swear by someone's life in English).
-So when the one idiom is plugged into the other, the result is the deliciously radical ambiguity created here.
+So when the two idioms are conflated, the result is the deliciously radical ambiguity created here.
 For more on the possibilities of qasam , see {89,3}.

-It reminds me a bit of {116,6}, which also hinges on dialogue, and on the beloved's deliberately irritating way of pretending to accept the lover's importunities, while actually thwarting them.
-The poor lover is helpless, and we get to enjoy the pickle he's in.
+This verse reminds me a bit of {116,6}, which also hinges on dialogue, and on the beloved's deliberately irritating way of pretending to accept the lover's importunities, while actually thwarting them.
+The poor lover is helpless, and we are invited to enjoy his haplessness.